Disappearance of Lars Mittank: Unusual behavior and disappearance

-Mittank was last seen at Varna Airport on July 8, 2014, the day he was hoping to fly home to Germany.
+Mittank was last seen at Varna Airport on 8 July 2014, the day that he was hoping to fly home to Germany.
 He texted his mother that he had arrived at the airport.
-He went to consult with the airport doctor, Dr. Kosta Kostov.
-Kostov would later describe his behavior as "nervous and erratic."
+He went to consult with the airport doctor, Kosta Kostov.
+Kostov later described his behavior as "nervous and erratic".
 According to Kostov, he told Mittank that he was fine and could return home.
 However, Mittank did not leave his office, expressing doubt about the medication that he was taking.
 At that time, a construction worker entered the office.
 The airport was undergoing renovation at the time.
 Kostov said that Mittank then began to tremble.
-He yelled, "I don't want to die here.
-I have to get out of here."
+He yelled, "I don't want to die here!
+I have to get out of here!"
 He then got up and fled the office.
-He left behind all of his luggage, which included his wallet, cell phone, and passport.
+He left behind all of his luggage, which included his wallet, mobile phone, and passport.
 He was captured by airport security cameras fleeing the terminal.
-Once outside, he can be seen on the footage jogging away from the airport, climbing a fence, running into a meadow, and sprinting off camera in the direction of an adjacent forest near Bulgarian national highway A2.
-These are his last confirmed whereabouts.
+Once outside, he can be seen on the footage jogging away from the airport, climbing a fence, running into a meadow, and sprinting off camera in the direction of an adjacent forest.
+Those are his last confirmed whereabouts.